cducdev/itesc/docs/flow-projects.md

 1. `useFlowProjects` Hook:

     - Manages project state using localStorage
     - Provides functions for creating, updating, and deleting projects
     - Handles automatic saving of project state
     - Monitors localStorage usage

 2. `ProjectSelector` Component:

     - Provides a user interface for project management
     - Displays a list of available projects with timestamps
     - Includes dialogs for creating and deleting projects

 3. `ProjectActions` Component:

     - Handles import and export functionality
     - Shows storage usage information
     - Provides warnings when storage is running low

 4. localStorage Keys:
-   - `open-deep-research-flow-projects`: Stores the array of all projects
+    - `IT-ESC-flow-projects`: Stores the array of all projects
-   - `open-deep-research-current-project`: Stores the ID of the currently active project
+    - `IT-ESC-current-project`: Stores the ID of the currently active project

 ## Data Structure